nolanschan/nolanschan.github.io/projects/speakerrec/index.markdown

 <img src="/projects/speakerrec/assets/gmm2.png">

 This is the basis behind another popular alagorithm, "K-means clustering".
-This method finds the means, or centroid, of each cluster (μ1 and μ2 in the image) and their distances from each datapoint.
+This method finds the mean, or centroid, of each cluster (μ1 and μ2 in the image) and their distances from each datapoint.
 The datapoints are grouped into a cluster based on proximity until the results converge.
 This is known as a <i>hard clustering method</i>, in which each point belongs to only one cluster.

 Gaussian Mixture Models (GMMs), on the other hand, is a <i>soft clustering method</i>.
 Each cluster is represented by a Gaussian, which describes the probability that the data points belong to that cluster.